GitHub-Sofyan/academic-personal-1/content/home/skills.md

   icon = "heartbeat"
   icon_pack = "fas"
   name = "AusREP (Level 3)"
   description = "Australia Register of Exercise Professionals (AusREP).
-Level 3"
+Level 3 (Advanced) represents an exercise professional who has a more progressed level of knowledge and skill and has considerable experience to draw upon.
+It is expected that a professional at this stage of development can combine the use of competencies, experience and critical thinking skills in practice."
 +++